juhasev/sample-ninja-help/email-template-editor.md

 > **IMPORTANT!** Any modification to this section applies to all the email templates!

 #### Unsubscribe from project reminders
-You may use the following tag to offer a based approach for unsubscribing from the project reminders
+You may use the following tag to offer a link based approach for unsubscribing from the project reminders.
+The example below will produce a link that reads "Click here to unsubscribe from reminders".
 ```
 [project_unsubscribe_url:Click here to unsubscribe from reminders]
 ```